adam248/portfolio/README.md

 - [x] build a home page app
 - [x] use bootstrap as I am a programmer first, designer second
+- [ ] I need to create a checklist for when I need to update the pythonanywhere version
 - [ ] add login page (social via github)
 - [ ] create a Todo app can use it without login but with login it saves the data for a period of time.
 - [ ] Visualize Sorting Algorithms